Liberty Front: History

 After the withdrawal of the Syrians from Lebanon, Fouad Abou Nader restarted his public activities in launching the Liberty Front.

 The Liberty Front considers itself a defender of Lebanon sovereignty, independence and freedom, heir of the "Front for Freedom & Man" (in Arabic جبهة الحرية والإنسان, pronounced Jabhat al-Hurriyah wal Insan) founded in 1975 by Dr. Charles Malik who evolved later on to the Lebanese Front and the political offspring of the Resistance of the Front’s parties and movements fighters who cooperated together in the "Lebanese Forces Command Council" since 1976 before uniting their forces in 1980 in the Lebanese Forces under the leadership of President Bachir Gemayel and fought against the Palestinian organizations and the Syrian army between 1975 and 1986.

-It appeals principally to the Christian minority in Lebanon, opposing Pan-Arabism and showing extensive support for the largely Christian Lebanese diaspora.
+It appeals principally to the Christian population in Lebanon, opposing Pan-Arabism and showing extensive support for the largely Christian Lebanese diaspora.
 It also rejects the settlement of Palestinian, Syrian and other Arab refugees in the country, contesting the granting of Lebanese citizenship to Palestinians and Syrians.